 - So Long, GTD: The Third Reason Why I’ve Left Getting Things Done Behind

 The feedback I received on the series when it was initially published as part of The Productivityist Weekly newsletter was mostly positive.
 There were a lot of people — and are a lot of people — who have either tried and never really adopted the methodology or used it for years and eventually abandoned it.
-However, there were some emails I received that questioned whether or not I was “doing GTD right” and comments from those who unsubscribed who were disappointed that I was leaving the methodology behind and possibly positioning the series as a way to promote and sell the new approach I’ve developed.
+However, there were some emails I received that questioned whether or not I was “doing GTD right” and comments from those who unsubscribed who were disappointed that I was leaving the methodology behind and possibly positioning the series as a way to promote and sell the new approach I’ve developed, which evolved into TimeCrafting.

 I was doing GTD right.
 I’m still a big fan of what GTD can offer people.
 But the thing about productivity approaches is that they need to be “personal” in order to be as effective as possible.
 I strongly believe that we need to start using the term “personal productivity” more often because it’s such a subjective area in so many ways.

 Everyone has their own way of doing things and some will be more effective than others.
 But to suggest that using one approach over another is the best course of action for everyone is shortsighted.
 Some people are not going to be able to grasp the elements of one system over another as easily.
 Some people are going to be more visual than others.
 Some people are going to be more digitally inclined with their approach than others.
 Productivity is so personal at its core that when you are forced to use a system you aren’t comfortable with you can feel less connected to the tasks on your to do list and, as a result, have more difficulty accomplishing them in an effective and efficient manner.